-3.19 The benchmark retail and wholesale stress scenarios are considered both separately and jointly, as a combined benchmark scenario, with monetisation profile.
+3.19 The benchmark retail only and wholesale only stress scenarios are considered both separately and jointly, as a combined benchmark scenario, with monetisation profile.
 Instead of computing available liquidity as prescribed in para 3.12 the daily available liquidity derived from the firm's monetisation of non-cash HQLA will be used to complete the calculation of net liquidity profiles under the benchmark stress scenarios with monetisation profile.